amazon-archives/amplify-photo-gallery-workshop/workshop-content/source_content/30_adding_auth/20_adding_auth_front.md

 ### Creating an account

-**Create an account in the app** by providing a username, password, and a **valid email address** (to receive a confirmation code at).
+**➡️ Create an account in the app's web interface** by providing a username, password, and a **valid email address** (to receive a confirmation code at).

 {{% notice info %}}
 You'll be taken to a screen asking you to confirm a code.
 This is because Amazon Cognito wants to verify a user's email address before it lets them sign in.
 {{% /notice %}}

-**Check your email**.
+**➡️ Check your email**.
 You should have received a confirmation code message. **Copy and paste the confirmation code** into your app and you should then be able to log in with the username and password you entered during sign up.

 Once you sign in, the form disappears and you can see our App component rendered below a header bar that contains your username and a 'Sign Out' button.